How to look after succulents

 I think if you’re doing something, you have to believe in yourself, especially if it’s new or different to you.
 I know there’s a line between optimism and being delusional, but I think positivity is essential to keep going.

-I knew following my passion would have a positive affect on my life and therefore on the people around me, because I would be a happier person, doing something I really love, bringing this dream to life.
+I knew following my passion would have a positive effect on my life and therefore on the people around me, because I would be a happier person, doing something I really love, bringing this dream to life.
 A positive outlook helps you to push one step further, learn a bit more and instil excitement in other people.

 Positivity is a state of mind.
 You can be sad, angry, happy, stressed, but still have a positive outlook, and I think that’s life-changing.
 We’re all human, so shouldn’t try and make ourselves happy all the time; there are going to be hard times.
 But knowing that things will get better and that everything is a learning experience, pushing you to do better in the future, really helps.